Flooded Hay and Wet Fields

 Make sure that a good quality mineral supplement is ALWAYS provided to your livestock and that they are eating it.
 Any livestock nursing babies will especially need a mineral with a high level of magnesium with our spring green-up, in order to prevent grass tetany.

 Many plants are poisonous to livestock and there’s no way to address them all in one article.
 If you’ve had trees that have fallen over due to the extremely wet ground or have lost try limbs from wind damage be extremely vigilant about looking for wild cherry trees due to their high content of Hydrocyanic acid.
 According to an article in Dairy Herd Management. the lethal dose for sheep/cattle can be as little as 1 to 4 grams of plant material per kilogram of body weight and symptoms can be seen within as little as fifteen years.
 Also, watch for oaks and black locusts due to Tannin (Tannic Acid).
-Additional information on poisonous plants can be found here.
+See additional information on poisonous plants.